georgealym/project-one/README.md

   - Attendances value (xvalue)
   - Average of total scores of match for same attendances

-* Plots of Attendances vs. Score for selected teams:

-Scatter plots with size of dots
+* Plots of Attendances vs. Score for selected teams : Scatter plots with size of dots

   (We choose top teams??)